e-mergo/qs-emergo-triggers/README.md

 The trigger label is used as an identifier and as a means to organize the set of triggers on the extension object.
 A label prefixed with `//` signals that the trigger is disabled.

 ### Run trigger if
 Works like conditional show in the Table and Pivot Table visualizations.
 Using the expression field for conditional run, the trigger can be run depending on a measure's value, a variable's value or any other comparison.
 This effectively enables an additional threshold which sanctions the trigger.
-Return a non-zero, non-empty value to block the trigger from running, otherwise the trigger is always run on the selected event.
+Return a non-empty falsey value (usually zero) to block the trigger from running, otherwise the trigger is always run on the selected event.

 ### Event
 Select on which event the trigger should listen for triggering its actions.
 Some event types require additional parameters: